Build a Sequential HTTP Workflow with Orkes Conductor

 This initiates the workflow and takes you to the workflow execution page.

-Once the workflow is completed, check the Workflow Input/Output tab to see the result, which includes the ZIP code, weather condition, and temperature for the given IP address.
+Once the workflow is completed, check the Workflow Input/Output tab to see the result, which includes the weather condition and temperature for the given IP address.